Sound church search

 - How are the sacraments of Baptism and the Lord’s Supper handled?
 How often is the Lord’s Supper observed?
 Why?

 - What is your position on creation order and men and women’s roles in the church, the home, and society?
-Are you patriarchal (the biblical view), complementarian (a reduction of the biblical view), or egalitarian (wrong on every point)?
-Is there an active effort to teach against feminism and to embrace a biblical view of men and women?
+Are you patriarchal, complementarian, or egalitarian in your view of the roles of men and women?

 - Do you believe in and teach the Genesis account of creation and the flood as actual historical truth?
 No Adam, no Christ.
 Without the one, the other cannot be true.